noejon/noejon.com/src/content/posts/build-a-high-performing-team.md

 ---
 title: Building a high performance team
 pubDate: 2024-08-12
-description: "I recently failed at the most important stage of the interview process.
-The last interview with the CPO, which stopped me from getting the job.
-This article is about my lessons learned."
+description: In the past I failed an interview on the question "How do you build a high performing team?".
+This blog post contains what I wished I answered on that fateful day.
 author: "Jonathan Noé"
 tags: ["experiences", "leadership", "interviews", "lesson learned"]
 ---

 G'day Internet

-I recently interviewed for a role of Tech Lead Manager at [Honey Insurance](https://www.linkedin.com/company/honey-insurance/).
+In the past I interviewed for a role of Tech Lead Manager at [Honey Insurance](https://www.linkedin.com/company/honey-insurance/).

-I had passed the first 7 interviews (screening, intro with the VP of engineering, take home test, behavioural/culture fit with enginering managers, system design, behavioural/culture fit with Product).
+I had passed the first 6 interviews (screening, Intro with the VP of engineering, take home test, behavioural/culture fit with enginering managers, system design, behavioural/culture fit with Product).
 There was one last hurdle before getting an offer, and that was one last behavioural/culture fit interview with the CPO.
 Unfortunately that interview did not go well for me.
 My answers were vague and I did not show how well my skills are aligned with the company.

-First let's go on a bit of a tangent and talk about interview preparation and the mistake I made not preparing for this one.
+First let's go on a bit of a tangent and talk about interview preparation and the mistake I made during the preparation for this one.

 ## The importance of good preparation for me